All Episodes

 Bob Dole, the former Republican presidential candidate, sent a letter to Rush Limbaugh.

-Bob Dole telling Rush Limbaugh to give him a second look at the book.
+Bob Dole telling Rush Limbaugh to give him a second look.

 Bob Dole writes a letter to Rush Limbaugh.